Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ1: How do PLMs perform across various training and testing configurations?}

 Due to inconsistent experimental settings in existing VD research, it is difficult to compare evaluation results across studies, often leading to conflicting conclusions.
 For example, some studies fine-tune PLMs on imbalanced training sets and evaluate them on imbalanced test sets~\cite{primevul, diversevul}, while others fine-tune on balanced training sets and evaluate on either imbalanced~\cite{yinxin} or balanced test sets~\cite{davidlo}.
-To investigate the impact of different experimental settings on model training, we fine-tune SLMs under both imbalanced and balanced training conditions.
+To investigate the impact of different experimental settings on model training and testing, we fine-tune Code SLMs under both imbalanced and balanced training conditions (LLMs are excluded because they share the same conclusion as those of Code SLMs).
 We then evaluate their generalizability using two imbalanced test sets with different distributions.
-We deliberately avoid using balanced test settings, as real-world security datasets are inherently imbalanced.
+We deliberately avoid using balanced test settings, as real-world security data is inherently imbalanced.
 Evaluating a model, regardless of its training setup, solely on balanced data risks significantly overestimating its precision.

-From Table~\ref{tab:01balanced}, we observe that under imbalanced training settings, the average TNR of SLMs on both test sets exceeds 99\%, whereas the average recall remains below 10\%.
-This discrepancy is attributed to the overwhelming number of non-vulnerable functions compared to vulnerable ones, which biases the fine-tuned SLMs toward predicting negatives.
-Under balanced training settings, the average TNR of SLMs on the reconstructed test set is 73.5\%, the average recall is 75.2\%, and the average balanced accuracy is 74.4\%.
-These suggest that SLMs fine-tuned under balanced settings are able to fairly learn the representations of both vulnerable and non-vulnerable functions, thereby achieving a better trade-off between recall and TNR.
+From Table~\ref{tab:01balanced}, we observe that under imbalanced training settings, the average TNR of Code SLMs on both test sets exceeds 99\%, whereas the average recall remains below 10\%.
+This discrepancy is attributed to the overwhelming number of non-vulnerable functions compared to vulnerable ones, which biases the fine-tuned Code SLMs toward predicting negatives.
+Under balanced training settings, the average TNR of Code SLMs on the reconstructed test set is 73.5\%, the average recall is 75.3\%, and the average balanced accuracy is 74.4\%.
+These suggest that Code SLMs fine-tuned under balanced settings are able to fairly learn the representations of both vulnerable and non-vulnerable functions, thereby achieving a better trade-off between recall and TNR.
 In particular, we observe that the F1 score tends to favor models trained on highly imbalanced data, creating a misleading impression that these models perform better under imbalanced training settings.
-In contrast, balanced accuracy is the average of recall and TNR, so any bias toward either class will equally affect the balanced accuracy.
+In addition, all PLMs show a low precision, which is because the imbalanced distribution of real-world vulnerability data (non-vulnerable data is far more than vulnerable data) results in the number of FPs being much larger than the number of TPs.
+This also explains why we chose balanced accuracy as our main metric; it considers both recall and TNR, so any bias toward either class will equally affect the result.